No graph state is preparable in quantum networks with bipartite sources and no classical communication: Results

 Facts \ref{fact_=_1} and \ref{fact_stab} together with Lemma \ref{lem_ineq} are the key elements of our approach.
-However, before showing in a full generality how they are combined into a proof, let us first present an illustrative example.
-Consider the tripartite, fully connected network $\mathcal{O}^{\Delta}$ presented in Fig.~\ref{fig_tri} and the graph state $\ket{G_{\Delta}}$ corresponding to the triangle graph, i.e., one that satisfies $g_{i}\ket{G_{\Delta}}=\ket{G_{\Delta}}$ for $d=3$, $i\in\{1,2,3\}$, where
+However, before showing how they are combined into proof, let us present an illustrative example (for an extensive explanation of the inflation technique see Supplementary Note \hyperref[app:inflation]{3}).
+Let us fix $d=3$ and consider the triangle network $\mathcal{O}^{\Delta}$ presented in Fig. ~\ref{fig_tri} and the graph state $\ket{G_{\Delta}}$ corresponding to the triangle graph shown in Fig. \ref{fig_graph}, i.e., one that satisfies $g_{i}\ket{G_{\Delta}}=\ket{G_{\Delta}}$ for